selwynpolit/d9book/book/ajax.md

 }
 ```
-Then in a controller at `web/modules/custom/block_play/src/Controller/BlockPlayController.php` add the following:
+Then, in a controller at `web/modules/custom/block_play/src/Controller/BlockPlayController.php` add the following:

 ```php
 <?php